 By March 2000, PayPal boasts one million users, forges a partnership with eBay and X.com officially changes the entire company name to PayPal to match its most lucrative product.
 Over the next decade PayPal goes through all the ebbs and flows to become the everyday worldwide banking service we know and love today.
 The company exploded globally, payments were introduced in every leading currency and fraud protection became even stronger, making PayPal the preferred online payment method for suppliers and customers across the globe.

 Today, PayPal is available in over 100 currencies across 203 markets and boasts 162 million digital wallets globally.
 In Australia alone, there are over 5.6 million active PayPal users and worldwide, over 9.3 million payments are processed by PayPal on a daily basis.
 PayPal is now available in full mobile form, enabling payments to be sent securely via iPhones, iPads, Android, BlackBerry and other smartphone and tablet devices.

-It’s too soon to say whether it will become a payment option at Australian online casinos, but for now we are more than happy with the alternatives, like Skrill and Neteller which are equally safe and secure.
+It’s too soon to say whether it will become a payment option at online casinos, but for now we are more than happy with the alternatives, like Skrill and Neteller which are equally safe and secure.

 We recommend checking out BetOnline Casino, our top-rated casino site for players from United States, which has some excellent welcome bonuses available for new players along with hundreds of real money casino games to choose from, with several instant payment methods available.